kitschpatrol/yanki-obsidian/readme.md

 **`Yanki: Sync flashcard notes to Anki`**

-But you shouldn't need to sync manually if automatic sync is enabled.
+If [automatic sync](#automatic-sync) is enabled, you shouldn't need to use the command manually.

 ### Settings